 A progressive reduction in seedling fresh weight was recorded with increasing doses of gamma irradiation, indicating that higher levels of mutagenic stress adversely affect early seedling biomass accumulation in both sesame varieties.
 The maximum seedling fresh weight was obtained at the 250 Gy treatment, measuring 0.27 g in G. Til 2 and 0.25 g in G. Til 6.
 These values suggest that low to moderate doses may exert a mild stimulatory effect or cause only limited cellular disturbance, allowing seedlings to maintain relatively better growth and metabolic activity.
 However, at higher doses of gamma rays, particularly 550 Gy, a steep decline in fresh weight was observed, dropping to 0.14 g in G. Til 2 and 0.08 g in G. Til 6.
-This sharp reduction is indicative of severe physiological damage, impaired water uptake, reduced enzymatic activity, and diminished cell division all of which restrict biomass accumulation.
+This sharp reduction is indicative of severe physiological damage, impaired water uptake, reduced enzymatic activity, and diminished cell division, all of which restrict biomass accumulation.
 The observed decline can be attributed to the detrimental effects of gamma irradiation on seedling metabolism.
 High radiation doses are known to induce oxidative stress, disrupt membrane integrity, inhibit protein synthesis, and cause chromosomal damage, ultimately reducing the overall vigour and turgidity of seedlings.
 Since fresh weight is directly linked to cellular hydration, metabolic efficiency, and tissue development, radiation-induced disruptions lead to reduced biomass in a dose-dependent manner.
 The results of the present study align well with earlier reports.
 Pathirana et al. (1993) documented a similar dose-related reduction in seedling fresh weight, attributing the decline to inhibitory effects of radiation on mitotic activity and water absorption capacity.
 More recently, Ariharasutharsan et al. (2022) also observed that increased gamma irradiation levels significantly decreased fresh weight in young seedlings, reaffirming that higher doses negatively affect early growth and biomass formation.
 These consistent findings across studies further confirm that seedling fresh weight is a sensitive and reliable indicator of mutagenic stress in sesame.

 3.5 Seedling dry weight (g)

 There was a reduction in seedling dry weight in the treated population with an increase in doses of gamma rays.
-Highest seedling dry weight observed in treatment 250 in both varities (0.03 g). lowest seedling dry weight was observed in treatment 500 Gy and 550 Gy gamma rays in both varieties (0.01 g).
+The highest seedling dry weight was observed in treatment 250 in both varieties (0.03 g).
+The lowest seedling dry weight was observed in treatments 500 Gy and 550 Gy gamma rays in both varieties (0.01 g).
 Dry weight is a stable indicator of actual biomass produced after the removal of moisture, and it reflects the cumulative effect of cell division, nutrient assimilation, and organic matter synthesis.
 The substantial reduction in dry weight at higher gamma doses could be attributed to radiation-induced chromosomal damage, impaired mitotic activity, decreased photosynthetic efficiency, and disruptions in biochemical pathways essential for structural carbohydrate and protein formation.
 High levels of irradiation often lead to oxidative stress, which damages cellular components and decreases the overall capacity of seedlings to produce and retain dry matter.
 This result was supported by Ariharasutharsan et al. (2022).

 3.6 Seed vigour index (mass)